dinistiq

 The properties files are scanned in alphabetical order, so you can override the class for e.g. unannotatedComponent in a latter properties file, so classes given for bean names used in mybeans.properties can be overridden in override-mybeans.properties.

-For any of the instanciated beans you can provide more values to explicitly inject - again by the use of properties files.
+For any of the instantiated beans, you can provide more values to explicitly inject - again by the use of properties files.

-After instanciation of the bean, a properties file with the bean’s name as its base filename is searched - first in the dinistiq/defaults/ and then in the dinistiq/beans/ folders on the classpath.
-Thus you can deliver your components with a reasonable defaults and necessary overrides for the specific application.
+After instantiation of the bean, a properties file with the bean’s name as its base filename is searched - first in the dinistiq/defaults/ and then in the dinistiq/beans/ folders on the classpath.
+Thus, you can deliver your components with reasonable defaults and necessary overrides for the specific application.

 activateCaching=true